webf-zone/short-js/dom/finding-dom-elements.md

 ## Uses

 In 2017, it should be remembered that **web is not SPA and SPA is not web**.
-Not everything is web application.
+Not everything is a web application.
 We have enormous number of websites that needs a bit of JavaScript for interaction.
 At such places, you may use jQuery or plain JavaScript.
 That is where you can use **selector API**.

 Front-end ecosystem has grown exponentially.
 Many beginners are picking up so called buzz words - Angular, React, Vue - instead of learning core concepts of web \(HTML + CSS + JS\).
 These buzz words are just one of the many amazing things you can do with JavaScript.
-But you not get anywhere beyond a framework if you do not understand fundamental concepts of web.
+But you will not get anywhere beyond a framework if you do not understand fundamental concepts of web.

 ### Further reading